john0312/hitcon-pcb-badge/pcb-util/pcb-util.md

 4. fw_flash.py
 5. cli_example.py

-### Disable pcb-log if Server is not ready
+### Check pcb-log Server
 Please check the pcb-log server is ready.

 If not, disable this function by changing ```EN_PCB_LOG = 1``` in ```config.ini```